ccarvalho-eng/helix/docs/architecture.md

     participant FA as 🖥️ Frontend A
     participant WS as 🌐 WebSocket
     participant FC as 📡 FlowChannel
+    participant FBM as 🚪 Helix.Flows
-    participant FSM as 🧠 FlowSessionManager
+    participant SS as 🧠 SessionServer
     participant PUB as 📢 Phoenix.PubSub
     participant FB as 🖥️ Frontend B
     participant UB as 👤 User B